Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 ---

 ### 📌 Graph of a complete layout (all together)
-Secondary code: if you see only 2 digits it's "00", if otherwise "E0" is specified.
+Secondary code: if you see only 2 digits it's "00", otherwise "E0" is specified.
 Orange = layout variations.

 [<img src="https://i.ibb.co/17BTZqL/keyboard-scancodes-img-V3-1.jpg" width="1000"/>](https://i.ibb.co/17BTZqL/keyboard-scancodes-img-V3-1.jpg)